cavcrosby/py_automate_indeed/README.md

 **py_indeed.py** is the script that does majority of the work.
 It is currently configured to use a headless browser to:
  * Login in to Indeed
  * Iterate over each page pulling jobs to apply for
- * Parse for jobs that can be applied for using an Indeed Resume
+ * Parse for jobs that can be applied for using an Indeed resume
  * Attempts to apply to each job
     - Each job could have supplement questions, the questions that the script cannot answer are stored into a database file
  * Continues to until the end of the page, goes to the next page and repeats